zifangu/Machi-Koro-Digitization/UserGuide.md

 ## Game Play

 ### Start Game
-In this version of the game, there will be 2-3 players: 1 human player (player1) and 1-2 AI player(s).
+In this version of the game, there will be 2-3 players: 1 human player (player 1) and 1-2 AI player(s).
 When a new game starts, player 1 will go first.

 ### Each Round